lukmanr/CLVPipelines/README.md

 - Configure the experiment and run the pipeline following the procedure described in [Kubeflow Pipelines Quickstart](https://www.kubeflow.org/docs/pipelines/pipelines-quickstart).
 Set the required parameters and if required change the default values.

-### Running the CLV Batch Predict pipeline
+### Running the batch predict pipeline

 Like the training pipeline, the batch predict pipeline uses historical sales transactions data as its input.
-The pipeline applies a trained CLV regression model to generate customer lifetime value predictions.
+The pipeline applies the trained CLV  model to generate customer lifetime value predictions.

 The below diagram depicts the workflow implemented by the batch predict pipeline.